-As I have already mentioned the AeroPress comes with a pack of 350 (disposable) paper filters, I say disposable, but you can actually reuse these paper filters, simply rinse them once they have been used and place them back into the plastic filter cap of the AeroPress to dry.
+As I have already mentioned the AeroPress comes with a pack of 350 (disposable) paper filters, I say disposable, but you can actually reuse these paper coffee filters, simply rinse them once they have been used and place them back into the plastic filter cap of the AeroPress to dry.

 I’m sure there are a few coffee aficionados shouting NOOO at the top of their lungs after reading that remark.
-BUT, yes you can reuse them, and many AeroPress users do just that.
-But you can't do reuse the filter indefinitely and to be honest, two or three times should really be the limit.
+But, yes you can reuse them, and many AeroPress users do just that.
+But you can’t do reuse the filter indefinitely and to be honest, two or three times should really be the limit.

-Buying an AeroPress metal reusable filter is your next (and BETTER) option, and there are a few different types in the marketplace.
+Buying an AeroPress metal reusable filter is your next (and better) option, and there are a few different types in the marketplace.
 The CremaCraft, the Able Disk Fine, and the Able Disk Standard seem to be the three top AeroPress reusable filter contenders (at the time of writing).